 [brackets in scriptures are my comments to explain or add emphasis]

 1. God who is omniscient, omnipresent, and omnipotent created the heavens and the earth in the beginning.
-(Genesis 1:1 In the beginning God created the heaven and the earth.)
-He formed, made, and created humankind with body, soul, and spirit respectively.
-(God formed man (Genesis 2:7) from the dust of the ground, made him (Genesis 2:7) to breathe air which is our physical soul life, and created spirit (Genesis 2:27) within him that was specific to that individual and allowed perfect fellowship with God)
+(Genesis 1:1 In the beginning God [alone] created the heaven and the earth.)
+God formed, made, and created humankind with body, soul, and spirit respectively.
+(God formed the first human (Genesis 2:7) from the dust of the ground, made him (Genesis 2:7) to breathe air which is our physical soul life, and created spirit (Genesis 2:27) within him that was specific to that individual and allowed perfect fellowship with God) Formed, Made, and Created were the three acts of God to bring humankind into existence.
+Without all three parts, a person is not complete.
+God formed our bodies from elements already created on earth.
+God then made us breathe air and we received breath life, or soul.
+God finally gave Adam and Eve the gift of Holy Spirit so they could communicate with Him.

 2. The “fall of man” occurred when Adam and Eve sinned and lost the spiritual connection they had with God in the beginning.
 This brought about the need for a redeemer to restore that spiritual connection between human and Creator.
-Man is born into this world incomplete with only body and soul, no spirit.
+We are all born into this world incomplete — with only body and soul, no spirit.
 When a man or woman becomes born again, they receive the gift of holy spirit and become complete, spiritually.
+They are once again Body + Soul + Spirit as God originally designed in the beginning.

-3. God sent His son Jesus Christ to be the payment for our sins and to once again restore the spiritual connection with God whereby we can receive spiritual information from God and operate the manifestations of holy spirit listed in 1 Corinthians 12:4-11.
-Jesus Christ lived a sinless life on earth, fulfilled all of the Old Testament law, and performed countless signs, miracles, and wonders.
-He was our payment for sin and gave his life for the atonement of it and was resurrected from the dead 3 days and 3 nights later.
-He was seen of over 500 people in his resurrected body and ascended into heaven.
-He is now exalted to the throne of grace and seated in the heavenlies at the right hand of God which is the hand of blessing, biblically speaking.
+3. God sent His son Jesus Christ to be the payment for our sins and to restore the spiritual connection with God which was lost by Adam and Eve whereby we can receive spiritual information from God and operate the manifestations of holy spirit listed in 1 Corinthians 12:4-11.
+Jesus Christ was delivered by a miraculous birth, lived a sinless life on earth, fulfilled all of the Old Testament law, and performed countless signs, miracles, and wonders.
+He was our payment for sin and gave his life for the atonement of it, and was resurrected from the dead 3 days and 3 nights later.
+He was seen of over 500 people in his resurrected body and ascended into heaven shortly after this time.
+He is now exalted to the throne of grace and seated in the heavenlies at the right hand of God which is regarded the “hand of blessing” in the Bible.

-4. Jesus Christ will return again to gather those who have chosen to believe the words of the Bible regarding eternal life and salvation.
+4. Jesus Christ will return again in the future to gather those who have chosen to believe the words of the Bible regarding eternal life and salvation.
 (Romans 10:9-10) Those who are alive will be changed instantly and those who have died will be raised again to an incorruptible body.

 Who is God?

 God the creator has no beginning and will have no end.
-He is Spirit and can only be known by the gift that he gives, which is holy spirit at the time of salvation of the believer.
+He is Spirit and can only be known by The Bible (the revealed Word) and the gift that he gives, which is holy spirit at the time of salvation of the believer.

 Who is Jesus Christ?